-Today, On The Blog, I am excited to celebrate National Nutrition Month by sharing how to build a balanced snack.
+Today, On The Blog, I am excited to celebrate National Nutrition Month by sharing how to build balanced snacks.
 I also feature 20 healthy snack ideas that don’t disappoint!

-Having healthy snacks on hand will help you stay prepared, fueled and ultimately support your blood sugars during the day.
+Having a healthy balanced snack on hand will help you stay prepared, fueled and ultimately support your blood sugars during the day.
 As you continue to navigate your diabetes journey, you can refer back to this list of balanced snack ideas any time you need!

 Can I Snack With Diabetes?

 Absolutely!
 The secret is creating a personalized plan that includes the foods you want to eat while being mindful of the fiber, protein and fat content of the snack.
 This balance of nutrients is important to ensure you are satisfied after snacking without an energy crash.

 One way to have healthy options readily available is to snack prep.
 Dedicating a block of time during the week to plan balanced snacks and prep the ingredients will set you up for success.
 It can be helpful to remember that by taking this time to prepare, you will be able to fuel appropriately and support your health.

 - Find a block of time that works best for your schedule – this may be the morning hours for some or after dinner for others.
 There is not a right or wrong time to prep meals.

 - Chop in bulk – consider all the fruits and vegetables that you are planning to eat during the week then chop all at once.
 These can be stored in the fridge in containers, Ziploc bags or stasher bags.